EMS-Support-App/ems-on-scene/README.md

  - [ ] Push Notification for in-app Messages
  - [ ] Real-Time Location Sharing for People Checked In on Shift
  - [ ] Digitalizing the Run Report

+### Screenshots

+### Contributing
+Contributions are welcome!
+Whether you've found a bug, want to add a new feature, or just have a suggestion, feel free to open an issue or pull request.